SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 whereas a ``UInt8`` named value can store numbers between ``0`` and ``255``.
-A number that can be stored in one numeric type cannot necessarily be stored in another numeric type, and trying to do so is reported as an error:
+A number that can be stored in one numeric type cannot necessarily be stored in another numeric type, and trying to do so is reported as an error when your code is compiled:

 .. testcode:: namedValuesOverflowError